sivelab/gpuPlume/README.txt

   f - prints out positions
   z - toggles pause mode
-  spacebar - increases one time step when in pause mode
+  spacebar - increases one time step when in pause mode t - toggles visuals on or off (visuals off is faster)

   Emitter controls: